gradle/gradle/architecture/standards/0002-avoid-using-java-serialization.md

 ## Context

 In Gradle we often need to serialize in-memory objects for caching, or to transmit them across process barriers, etc.
-Java serialization is one way to implement this, however despite its simplicity of implementation, it has several drawbacks:
+Java serialization is one way to implement this, however, despite its simplicity of implementation, it has several drawbacks:

 - **Performance:**
 Java's built-in serialization mechanism is often slower compared to other serialization solutions.